ikostan/domain-check/README.md

 ## Email template (email.csv):
 - Please customaze default text before use it.
+- Script using WHOIS output in order to search for web-owner name.
+- Script will use web-owner if client name is not available.

 ## Wait method:
 - all sleep/wait values in 'config.csv' file